Stock market today: Wall Street drifts a day after a rare climb for August

 NEW YORK (AP) — Wall Street is holding relatively steady Tuesday ahead of a couple potentially market-shaking events later in the week.

-The S&P 500 was virtually unchanged in midday trading, coming off a rare August gain that was powered by Big Tech stocks Monday.
-The Dow Jones Industrial Average was down 119 points, or 0.3%, at 34,344, as of 10:45 a.m.
-Eastern time, and the Nasdaq composite was 0.2% higher.
+The S&P 500 was 0.1% lower in midday trading, coming off a rare August gain that was powered by Big Tech stocks Monday.
+The Dow Jones Industrial Average was down 132 points, or 0.4%, at 34,3331, as of noon Eastern time, and the Nasdaq composite was 0.3% higher.

 Stocks have struggled this month as yields have shot upward in the bond market, which cranks up the pressure on other investments.
 The yield on the 10-year Treasury drifted up and down Tuesday, a day after reaching its highest level since 2007.